CURRENT TAX RATES

 Head of Household

-Created in the 1960s, The Alternative Minimum Tax (AMT) was setup to prevent high-income taxpayers from avoiding the individual income tax.
-This parallel tax income system requires high-income taxpayers to calculate their tax bill twice: once under the ordinary income tax system and again under the AMT.
+The alternative minimum tax (AMT) was created in the 1960s to prevent high-income taxpayers from avoiding the individual income tax.
+This parallel income tax system requires high-income taxpayers to calculate their tax bill twice: once under the ordinary income tax system and again under the AMT.
 The taxpayer then needs to pay the higher of the two.
-More information can be found at .IRS.Gov (SEE Table 3)

 Filing Status Exemption Amount